nodejs/next-10/CONSTITUENCY-NEEDS.md

 ## Easy issue reporting, resolution and collaboration

-* A good path to report issues to the project,and the ability to collaborate/contribute to the project to get them addressed
+* A good path to report issues to the project, and the ability to collaborate/contribute to the project to get them addressed
 * A clear understanding of how to interact with the Node.js project.